leticialunaa/leticialunaa/README.md

  Leticia Luna is a  <a href="https://linkedin.com/in/leticia-alvarado-24846815b/">IT Professional</a>☺</h1>

-A highly motivated individual.
-Seeking employment with a company where she can expand her profession and succeed along with an awesome team.
+ Seeking employment with a company in a stimulating environment.
+A highly motivated individual, pursuing to expand her profession and succeed along with an awesome team.

 <h2>👨‍💻 Information Technology Projects:</h2>